thatvirtualboy/thatvirtualboy.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>My name is Ryan and I work at VMware.
 I started this blog in 2014 as a place to share about the things I was learning in virtualization and end-user computing.
 It has evolved into a general landing spot for all things tech and has a little something for everybody.
-Lately I've been learning SwiftUI and enjoy writing about those experiences.
+Lately I've been learning SwiftUI for iOS development and sharing those experiences here.
 <br><br>
 All content + opinions belong to me and do not represent my employer.
 Enjoy!</p>